cells2numbers/migrationminer/README.md

 Reloading installed neutrominer
 ```

-If this does not work for you or you find any issue, please file an issue!
+If this does not work for you or you find any bugs, please file an issue!